snapcrunch/electron-preferences/README.md

 ## Introduction

-This module provides users of the [Electron](https://electronjs.org/) desktop application development framework with with a simple, consistent interface for managing user preferences.
+This module provides [Electron](https://electronjs.org/) developers with with a simple, consistent interface for managing user preferences.
 It includes two primary components:

 - A GUI interface within which the users of your application can manage their preferences.
 - An API for interacting with the service.